MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Track document access and revoke access (Public preview)

-Once you've upgraded to version 2.9.111.0, any protected documents that are not yet registered for tracking are registered the next time they're opened on a machine with the AIP unified labeling client installed.
+After you've upgraded to version 2.9.111.0, any protected documents that are not yet registered for tracking are registered the next time they're opened on a machine with the AIP unified labeling client installed.
 Protected documents are supported for track and revoke, even if they are not labeled.

 Having your documents registered for tracking enables administrators to use PowerShell to track document access, and revoke access if needed.

-Once you've upgraded, end-users can also revoke access for documents that they've protected.
+After you've upgraded, end-users can also revoke access for documents that they've protected.
 To revoke access from Microsoft Office apps, use the new **Revoke access** option on the **Sensitivity** menu.

 For more information, see: